WinVector/data_algebra/Examples/Arrow/CDesign.md

 The above has substantial pre-condition checking and optimizations (as it is merely user facing shorthand for the arrows).

 The more cumbersome arrow notation (that requires the specification of pre-conditions) has a payoff: managed arrow composition.
-That is: we complex operator pipelines can be directly combined.
-We are not limitted to extending one operation at a time.
+That is: complex operator pipelines can be directly combined.
+We are not limited to extending one operation at a time.

 If the co-domain of arrow matches the domain of another arrow we can compose them left to right as follows.